tomas-sucena/2023-FEUP-FSI/CTFs/CTF11.md

 As seen in the section above, the key to solving this challenge was the computation of **prime numbers**.
 Since we would be working with very big integers, we would need an algorithm that could quickly yet reliably determine whether a number is prime.

 For that purpose, the guide recommended the [Miller-Rabin algorithm](https://en.wikipedia.org/wiki/Miller%E2%80%93Rabin_primality_test).
-Upon searching online, we found a [Python implementation](https://www.geeksforgeeks.org/primality-test-set-3-miller-rabin/) of said algorithm, which we opted to use.
+Upon searching online, we found a [Python implementation](https://www.geeksforgeeks.org/primality-test-set-3-miller-rabin/) of said algorithm

 We placed it in a new Python script named "primes.py", which can be found [here](etc/primes.py).
+In addition, we also created a simple function which, given an integer, returns the next prime number.

 ## Preparing the Script